Hero image

 A product designer’s job is not to design

 Over the years, I’ve learned that a product designer’s job is not, in fact, to design.
-It’s to help move value efficiently to the customer and company.
+It’s to deliver value efficiently to the customer and company.

 “When all you have is a hammer, everything looks like a nail”